splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 .. image:: /_images/spoc/Evironmental-Variables-2.png

 Each team added to this function must correspond to a unique Routing Key.
-See :ref:`routing-keys`.
+See :ref:`spoc-routing-keys`.

 Multiple phone numbers to route to different Teams
 -------------------------------------------------------